-The section on Requesters and Repliers (Section 3.3.7 on page 50) contains an introduction to the Connext DDS Request-Reply API.
-More detailed information is available in the RTI Connext DDS Core Libraries User's Manual (see Part 4: Request-Reply Communication) and in the API Reference HTML documentation (open <NDDSHOME>/README.html and select a programming language; then select Modules, RTI Connext DDS Request-Reply API Reference).
-See A Guide to the Provided Documentation (Section 1.1 on page 1).
+The section on 3.3.7 Requesters and Repliers on page 49 contains an introduction to the Connext DDS Request-Reply API.
+More detailed information is available in the Connext DDS User's Manual (see Part 4: Request-Reply Communication) and in the API Reference HTML documentation (open <NDDSHOME>/README.html and select a programming language; then select Modules, RTI Connext DDS API Reference, RTI Connext Messaging API Reference).
+See 1.1 A Guide to the Provided Documentation on page 1.

-RTI Connext DDS provides the libraries that you will need when compiling an application that uses the Request-Reply API.
+Connext DDS provides the libraries that you will need when compiling an application that uses the Request-Reply API.

 - In C, you need the additional rticonnextmsgc libraries and you will use a set of macros that instantiate DDS type-specific code.
-You will see how to do this in the code example. - In C++, you need the additional rticonnextmsgcpp libraries and the header file ndds/ndds\requestreply\cpp.h. - In Java, you need an additional JAR file: rticonnextmsg.jar. - In .NET (C# and C++/CLI), you need the additional assembly rticonnextmsgdotnet.dll (for .NET 2.0) or rticonnextmsgdotnet40.dll (for .NET 4.0).
+You will see how to do this in the code example. - In C++, you need the additional rticonnextmsgcpp libraries and the header file ndds/ndds_requestreply_cpp.h. - In Java, you need an additional JAR file: rticonnextmsg.jar.

+- In .NET (C# and C++/CLI), you need an additional assembly:

+- For .NET 2.0: rticonnextmsgdotnet.dll

+- For .NET 4.0: rticonnextmsgdotnet40.dll

+- For .NET 4.5: rticonnextmsgdotnet45.dll

+- For .NET 4.5.1: rticonnextmsgdotnet451.dll

+- For .NET 4.6: rticonnextmsgdotnet46.dll

-To set up your environment follow the same instructions in Step 1: Set Up the Environment (Section 3.1.1 on page 26).
+To set up your environment follow the same instructions in 3.1.1 Step 1: Set Up the Environment on page 26.